selimhamidou/selimhamidou.github.io/_posts/2024-03-17-I_ve_ingested_pokemons_on_data_cloud.markdown

 ![Pokemon](/Images/data_cloud_pokemon_first_image.jpg)

 Step into the dynamic realm of Salesforce Data Cloud, where every dataset is an adventure waiting to unfold!
-Join us on an exhilarating journey as we navigate through AWS S3 buckets, leveraging the formidable capabilities of Salesforce Data Cloud to ingest and analyze Pokémon data.
-But first, let's lay the groundwork for our epic expedition.
+Join me on an exhilarating journey as I navigate through AWS S3 buckets, leveraging the formidable capabilities of Salesforce Data Cloud to ingest and analyze Pokémon data.
+But first, let's lay the groundwork for my epic expedition.

 ### First part: Setting the Stage: Configuring AWS S3 Buckets
 Creating Your AWS Account